Start Here: Is It an Emergency?

 Colds, fever, mild headaches, minor allergies, routine chronic-condition follow-ups — situations that do not require immediate care

-→ Primary care first, then escalateA) Emergency Care: Step-by-Step
+→ Primary care first, then escalateA) Emergency: Step-by-Step

 Call an ambulance first